Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 <AssemblyInstructionBlock title="How to record a blank" images={["user-guide/02-experiment-basics/04-set-up-an-experiment/calibrate.png","user-guide/02-experiment-basics/04-set-up-an-experiment/blank.png"]}>

 1. Insert your sterile vial containing media into the Pioreactor before inoculating with your species of interest.
-2. On the website, click the _Pioreactors_ tab on the left-hand menu, and choose one of the active Pioreactors.
+2. In the UI, click the **Pioreactors** tab on the left-hand menu, and choose one of the active pioreactors.
-3. Select _Calibrate_, and under the _Blanks_ tab, click _Start_.
+3. Select **Calibrate**, and under the **Blanks** tab, click _Start_.
 The Pioreactor will now record the optical density of the blank vial.
 4. Repeat for all the Pioreactors to be used.
     *   A notification will appear when a Pioreactor has finished blanking.
-6. You can now inoculate your vials and begin your experiment.
+5. You can now inoculate your vials and begin your experiment.

 </AssemblyInstructionBlock>